shnkyr/webprogrammingI-II/week_7_phaser/README.md

 3. https://phaser.io/docs/2.6.2/index
 4. https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_breakout_game_Phaser

+# Game info:

+In this game there is two player, you can play from your keyboard as multiplayer.
+In this game the open border is the 'enemy' and touching or servicing the ball to other player is the points you will collect.

+So the features are :
+      1. Point collection by serving the ball
+      2. Enemy acts as open border , if you missed the ball
+      3. It's multiplayer, so the communication in game is enabled.
+      4. This game is simple and developed using phaser.

 # How to run this game ?

 Step 1: Download the whole file from my github